MATH1002 Linear Algebra

 - The Faculty Handbook entry:

-The Faculty Handbook entry for MATH1002 from the central units of study database.
+The description of MATH1002 in the central units of study database.